Dyslexia Symptoms Checklist

 The checklist includes common traits and behaviors grouped by:

-• Preschool & early learning signs (like trouble with rhyming, letter naming, or nursery rhymes)
+• Early learning signs (like trouble with rhyming, letter naming, or nursery rhymes)

-• Early reading red flags (such as difficulty sounding out CVC words or guessing at words when reading)
+• Elementary signs (such as difficulty sounding out CVC words or guessing at words when reading)

-These signs matter because they reflect how the brain is processing (or struggling to process) language.
+These signs across the different age/grade levels matter because they reflect how the brain is processing (or struggling to process) language.
 And when we start to see multiple indicators from different categories, it’s worth digging deeper.

 How to Use the Checklist